Russell Coleman

-Russell Coleman is the former United States Attorney for the Western District of Kentucky.
+Russell Coleman (born January 3, 1976) is an American attorney and politician who is currently serving as the 52nd Attorney General of Kentucky.
+He previously served as United States Attorney for the Western District of Kentucky from 2017 to 2021.

-On September 22, 2017, following nomination by President Donald Trump and unanimous confirmation by the U.S. Senate, Coleman was sworn-in as United States Attorney.
-He resigned on January 20, 2021.
-In May 2022, Coleman launched a campaign for Kentucky Attorney General.

 Early life and career

 Coleman grew up in rural western Kentucky, having been raised in Graves, Daviess and Logan Counties, and graduated from Logan County High School.
 He received both his undergraduate and law degrees from the University of Kentucky.

 Coleman previously served as a Special Agent with the Federal Bureau of Investigation, as legal counsel to United States Senator Mitch McConnell, and as the Briefing Coordinator to two U.S. Attorney's General at the U.S. Department of Justice.

-He practiced law in Louisville as a partner at Frost Brown Todd from 2015 to 2017 and served as an Assistant Commonwealth's Attorney for Kentucky's 12th Judicial Circuit.
+He practiced law in Louisville as a partner at Frost Brown Todd from 2015 to 2017 and served as an Assistant Commonwealth's Attorney for Kentucky's 13th Judicial Circuit.

 Coleman served as Vice Chair of the Law Enforcement Coordination & Relations Subcommittee of the Attorney General's Advisory Committee (AGAC) and a member of the AGAC's Heroin and Opiate Working Group.
 Coleman also served on the Executive Board of the Appalachia High Intensity Drug Trafficking Area (HIDTA).

 U.S. Attorney

+On September 22, 2017, following nomination by President Donald Trump and unanimous confirmation by the U.S. Senate, Coleman was sworn in as United States Attorney.

 The Western District of Kentucky encompasses 53 counties with a population of more than 2.2 million, includes two military installations and federal courthouses in Louisville, Bowling Green, Paducah, and Owensboro.
-The Office is responsible for prosecuting violations of federal law, to include crimes related to firearms, narcotics, public corruption, child exploitation, wire and bank fraud, and terrorism.
+The Office is responsible for prosecuting violations of federal law, including crimes related to firearms, narcotics, public corruption, child exploitation, wire and bank fraud, and terrorism.
 The office also defends the United States in civil cases.

 In February 2019, Coleman penned a guest column for The Courier-Journal reflecting on the opioid crisis and his firsthand experience viewing an autopsy of a suspected overdose victim.
 Coleman wrote "I recognize that we will not be able to arrest our way out of the drug crisis.
 But it is equally true that prevention and treatment alone cannot solve the crisis."

 Coleman published a second guest column in The Courier-Journal in July 2019.
 As the homicide rate in Louisville began to increase, he declared Louisville had a violent crime problem.
 Coleman promised "a more muscular and visible response by federal law enforcement" but said "arresting our way out of this problem is not, alone, a long-term solution.
 He cited "historic racism that imposed shameful inequities and structural barriers to inherited wealth and opportunity" as issues to be addressed.

 Pegasus Institute co-founder Jordan Harris called Coleman "the best prosecutor in America," writing that as U.S. Attorney Coleman has gained "unparalleled reverence among law enforcement officials and unparalleled fear among law breakers."